DAN Management Distinguished Lecture in Consumer Behavior, “Global Consumer Culture: Evolution and Impact on Business.”February 11, 2020

 In general, Yaprak said consumers around the world will be concerned most about getting a good product as a reasonable price.

-Yaprak will deliver the DAN Management Distinguished Lecture in Consumer Behavior on February 28.
+Yaprak will deliver the DAN Management Distinguished Lecture in Consumer Behavior on February 28, at 2:00 pm in the McKellar Theatre.